peterbest52/mseir/README.md

 Two Python codes are developed for the MSEIR model.

-*Mij_calculation.py* derives the M_ij by the Huff model, generating the related mobility variables in *Mij.csv*.
+[*Mij_calculation.py*](https://github.com/xic19022/mseir/blob/master/Mij_calculation.py) derives the M_ij by the Huff model, generating the related mobility variables in [*Mij.csv*](https://github.com/xic19022/mseir/blob/master/Mij.csv).

 [*runmodel.py*](https://github.com/xic19022/mseir/blob/model_codes/runmodel.py) is the main code for model fitting and simulation.
 It may take a few hours to derive the full results.

 Additional packages required: *SciPy* and *scikit-learn* are needed.
 The packages can be installed using *pip* or *conda*.

-**Inputs:** Input data for running *runmodel.py* include the population and daily confirmed cases (filename: *reported511.csv*) and the estimated M_ij of each model (filename: *Mij.csv*; the file is derived by running *Mij_calculation.py*).
+**Inputs:** Input data for running *runmodel.py* include the population and daily confirmed cases (file: [*reported511.csv*](https://github.com/xic19022/mseir/blob/master/reported511.csv)) and the estimated M_ij of each model (file: [*Mij.csv*](https://github.com/xic19022/mseir/blob/master/Mij.csv)); the file is derived by running [*Mij_calculation.py*](https://github.com/xic19022/mseir/blob/master/Mij_calculation.py).
 Please change the reading and writing file paths to your own local directory, when running the codes.

 **Outputs:** The outputs of [*runmodel.py*](https://github.com/xic19022/mseir/blob/model_codes/runmodel.py) is a csv file including daily cumulative cases of infection for each town, statistics (r-squared and RMSE), and estimated parameters for each MSEIR model.
 The simulated daily cases up to July 12, 2020 are stored in the dictionary *estall* but are not written in the local directory.

-We have also genereted case simulation by Model 7 and Model R with an end date of 12/31/2020, as shown in *result1231.csv*.
+We have also genereted case simulation by Model 7 and Model R with an end date of 12/31/2020, as shown in [*result1231.csv*](https://github.com/xic19022/mseir/blob/master/result1231.csv).